lanceman2/quickstream/README.md

 ~~~

 Installing quickstream (the package) is optional.
 The source files are
-layed out with the same relative paths as the installed files would be.
+laid out with the same relative paths as the installed files would be.
 The programs all tend to use this relative path layout to figure out how
 to run, so it runs the same in the source directory as it does in the
 installed directory tree.
 One plus to installing it, is that the